 representing the symmetric training sequences of symbols is to take place.
 SEND_TA: This value is continuously asserted when transmission of sequences of symbols

 representing the asymmetric training sequences of symbols is to take place.
-SEND_Z: This value is asserted when transmission of zero symbols is to take place.
+SEND_Z: This value is asserted when transmission of Z symbols is to take place in SILENT or DISABLE_TRANSMITTER states.

 Timers